adobeio/adobeio-documentation/events/using/aem-event-setup.md

+nav_order = 1

-# Set up AEM Events with Adobe I/O Events
+# Setting up AEM Events with Adobe I/O Events

 These instructions describe how to set up Adobe Experience Manager (AEM) for Adobe I/O Events.
 You can use Adobe I/O for notification of AEM events, such as page or asset changes.